What Makes Weed Turn Purple?

 Since anthocyanin is present in so many different plants, it must have an evolutionary purpose, right?
 It actually has two main purposes.

-One of these is increasing the ability to attract pollinators to the plant, including butterflies, bees, and hummingbirds.
+The first is increasing the ability to attract pollinators to the plant, including butterflies, bees, and hummingbirds.
 Anthocyanins can also convince some harmful insects that the plant is unhealthy or dangerous, discouraging potentially harmful insects from visiting or destroying it.

-Additionally, anthocyanins protect the photosynthetic tissue in plants from extreme light conditions.
+Secondly, anthocyanins protect the photosynthetic tissue in plants from extreme light conditions.

 The Grow Climate